-For the third event of the 2020 season, the 44Cup will make its debut at Cowes Week - one of the world’s oldest and most famous regattas but one that has moved with the times, delivering a balance of world class regatta racing and an amazing social scene.
+One of the world’s oldest and most famous regattas but one that has moved with the times Cowes Week delivers a balance of world class regatta racing and an amazing social scene.
 Hosted as a mini-series within the event, racing on the Solent will take place with a start or finish each day off the prestigious Royal Yacht Squadron line complete with sound signals from the club’s cannons.

 What to expect from Cowes